Prefer to talk?

 Is there a time limit?

-There's no limits on how long you can keep a company dormant for, so there's no need to worry about any warnings from Companies House regarding this.
+There's no limit on how long you can keep a company dormant, so there's no need to worry about any warnings from Companies House regarding this.

 There's no need to tell Companies House that you're no longer a dormant company either.
-You would simply complete the annual return (or Confirmation Statement) and submit the standard accounts which vary in size depending on the size of the company.
+You would simply complete the Confirmation Statement and submit the standard accounts, which vary in size depending on the size of the company.

 Where can I read more?